Casey Doyle

 Picture

-I am a Visiting Assistant Professor in the department of philosophy at Binghamton University (SUNY).
-I previously held an EU mobility research fellowship at the University of Hradec Králové in the Czech Republic and a Junior Research Fellowship at St Hilda's College, University of Oxford.
-My main interests lie at the intersections of epistemology, ethics, and philosophy of mind.
-Most of my work is on self-knowledge.
+I am an Assistant Professor in the department of philosophy at Binghamton University (SUNY).
+Before coming to Binghamton in 2020, I held an EU mobility research fellowship at the University of Hradec Králové in the Czech Republic and a Junior Research Fellowship at St Hilda's College, University of Oxford.

 I received my BA in philosophy from Bates College in Lewiston, Maine and my PhD from the University of Pittsburgh.
-My dissertation was titled "Four Essays on Self-Knowledge" because that's what it was.
 My supervisors were John McDowell and Kieran Setiya.

 Proudly powered by Weebly